 I get asked about podcasting equipment a lot and so I have put together a rough guide to everything you need to set up a small recording studio — whether as an individual or as an organization.
-Depending on your budget, you can set yourself up for professional sounding recordings.
+Depending on your budget, you can get close to professional sounding recordings.

 * A microphone – ideally one per speaker

 * A recorder – into which your mics plug in

 * Headphone – at least one for monitoring the audio input

 * Cable to attach your mic to the recorder

 * Pop filter for each speaker

 The rest is, honestly, variations on this theme.
-You need somewhere to record (recorder, computer, phone), something to record with (mic) and something to monitor your audio with (headphones).
+You need something to record on (recorder, computer, phone), something to record with (mic) and something to monitor your audio with (headphones).

 Or you can upgrade to the rodecaster pro and get really technical.
 It’s a lovely piece of hardware that lets you plug in 4 mics AND connect a phone call via bluetooth.
 (The cheaper version is the Maono AU AM-200 but that allows only stereo inputs, not XLR).
 They’re both as big as a large mithai box so it’s not really portable — but, if you’re not going in the field, it’s awesome.

 (*Sonologue earns money from this storefront. )